 Store Rajbhog in a refrigerator with the sugar syrup.
 Rajbhog stays fresh for upto 1 week when kept covered in the refrigerator.

-What are some awesome tips and tricks for making your best Rajbhog?
+What are important tips and tricks for making your best Rajbhog?

 - Chena should be soft for making paneer balls.
 If the chena is dried up too much then it would be hard to smoothen the dough and the balls might break in the syrup.
 Also, they would turn hard.